Picovoice/porcupine/README.md

 ## Performance

 A comparison between accuracy and runtime metrics of Porcupine and two other widely-used libraries, PocketSphinx and Snowboy, is provided
 [here](https://github.com/Picovoice/wakeword-benchmark).
-Compared to best performing engine, Porcupine's standard model is 2.53 times more accurate, 2.6 times faster (on Raspberry Pi 3), and consumes 45% less memory.
+Compared to the best-performing engine, Porcupine's standard model is
+2.53 times more accurate, 2.6 times faster (on Raspberry Pi 3), and consumes 45% less memory.

 ## Model Variants

 Porcupine comes in two different variations: **standard** and **tiny**.
 The tiny model is specifically designed for deeply-embedded applications.
 Its accuracy is slightly lower than the standard model but it consumes considerably less resources.
-Below is a comparison of runtime measurements for different variants of Porcupine on Raspberry Pi3
+Below is the comparison of runtime measurements for different variants of Porcupine on Raspberry Pi3.

 | Model Variant | CPU Usage | Memory Usage |
 :---: | :---: | :---: